Skip to main content

 • Basic demographic signals (e.g. whether the date of birth year matches)

 This approach is designed for NDPR compliance (Nigeria Data Protection Regulation).
-Full PII is never stored on our servers after the check completes.
-Your system receives only what is necessary to make a pass/fail decision.
+We never store full PII on our servers after the check completes.
+Your system receives only what’s necessary to make a pass/fail decision.

 Understanding the Name Match Score

-We recommend rejecting any verification with a nameMatchScore below 0.80.
-You may want to allow customers with scores between 0.60 and 0.79 to submit a government-issued ID for manual review instead of outright rejection.
+Reject any verification with a nameMatchScore below 0.80.
+For scores between 0.60 and 0.79, ask the customer to submit a government-issued ID for manual review instead of outright rejecting them.

 BVN Verification